How to make learning fun

 Addionnaly, the Grapat acorn set is amazing for fine motor skills.
 Charlie’s just now getting the hang of a pincer grasp.
 The set comes with tongs that Charlie doesn’t know how to use yet but that’s perfect because it gives us a goal to work towards.
 Fine motor skills play a big part in the ability of a child to learn sign language, which is one of our goals for Charlie!

 These are from Rose + Rex.
 I love them because their toys are open-ended, eco-friendly, great to teach kiddos new skills, and of course beautiful.
 They have a big selection of our favorite wooden toy brands like Grimm’s and Grapat.
-And they also carry some of our other favorite brands like Sarah Silk and Maileg that are amazing for pretend play and imagination.
+And they also carry some of our other favorite brands like and Maileg that are amazing for pretend play and imagination.
 We’re not there yet with Charlie, but it’s right up Jude’s alley.

 Imagination and pretend-play